Japan's PM calls for high-level talks with China

 The Japanese leader has taken a tough line in the territorial dispute and on Friday repeated in a speech - without singling out Beijing - that it was not "coercive force" that would guide Asia.

-Tensions rose last year after Japan nationalised the islands, known in Japan as the Senkaku and as the Diaoyu in China.
+Tensions rose last year after Japan nationalized the islands, known in Japan as the Senkaku and as the Diaoyu in China.

 Chinese and Japanese ships and aircraft have been playing a cat-and-mouse game near the isles, raising worries about an accidental clash that could escalate.